benjacksondev/abyss/_posts/2024-11-24-bash-creating-and-managing-child-processes.md

 date: 2024-11-24
 ---

-# Demonstrating Forking and Killing Parent/Child Processes in Bash

 The following example can be used to create a Bash script that demonstrates forking and shows how to kill the parent process while also killing the child process.

 ## Example